Schubert puzzles and integrability II: multiplying motivic Segre classes: The puzzle rule

 \begin{prop} There is a unique puzzle \tikz[scale=1.8,baseline=0.5cm]{\uptri{\lambda}{\omega}{\mu}} with a weakly increasing string $\omega$ at the bottom (where $\lambda$ and $\mu$ are {\em a priori}\/ arbitrary strings of the same content); its other two sides are also labeled by $\lambda=\mu=\omega$, and its labels on non-horizontal edges are constant along each diagonal (NW/SE or NE/SW). \end{prop}

-\begin{proof} For $d\le 3$ this was already proven in \cite[prop.~4]{artic71}.
-We provide here a different proof, which works at $d=4$. \rem[gray]{actually, \cite[prop.~4]{artic71} is stronger in that it doesn't assume anything on the content of $\lambda$ and $\mu$; but we don't really need that}
+\begin{proof} For $d\le 3$ this was already proven in \cite[prop.~3.4]{artic71}.
+We provide here a different proof, which works at $d=4$. \rem[gray]{actually, \cite[prop.~3.4]{artic71} is stronger in that it doesn't assume anything on the content of $\lambda$ and $\mu$; but we don't really need that}

 The proof is based on weight conservation, and on scalar products of weights.
-We normalize the Killing form $\killing{\cdot}{\cdot}$ so that the norm of weights is $2$ for $d\le 3$, $2$ or $0$ at $d=4$; see in particular \cite[\S 2.4]{artic71} where the scalar product of $\vf_i$ is computed explicitly.
+We normalize the Killing form $\killing{\cdot}{\cdot}$ so that the norm of weights is $2$ for $d\le 3$, and $2$ or $0$ at $d=4$; see in particular \cite[\S 2.4]{artic71} where the scalar product of $\vf_i$ is computed explicitly (in the notations there, $a=3,2,3/2,1$ for $d=1,2,3,4$; see also appendix~\ref{app:scal}).

 Let $i$ be the first entry of $\omega$.
 Because $\omega$ is weakly increasing, all labels of $\lambda,\mu,\omega$ are greater or equal to $i$.
-We have, for $j\ge i$,
+We have, for $j>i$,

 so triangles \uptri{j}{i}{} with $j\ge i$ only exist for $j=i$, and we are led to the following partial filling of our puzzle $P$:

 We now want to determine the labels of the rhombi forming the left column.
 One has the following lemma: \begin{lem} For $0\le i\le d$, let $\mathcal A_i$ be the set of weights $\{\tau^2\vf_i,-\vf_i,\ldots,-\vf_4\}$ at $d=4$, and $\mathcal A_i=\{\tau^2\vf_i\}$ for $d\le 3$.
 Given $j\ge i$, $\vX\in \mathcal A_i$ and $\vY\in\W$, $\vZ\in\tau^2\W$, the equality $\vX+\vY=\vZ+\vf_j$ (which is a necessary condition for the existence of a rhombus of the form \rh{\vX}{\vY}{\vZ}{j} according to the first point of proposition~\ref{prop:ybe}) implies $\vZ\in \mathcal A_i$.
 Furthermore, if $\vZ=\tau^2\vf_i$, then $\vX=\tau^2\vf_i$. \end{lem} \begin{proof} In what follows, we use the following: for all $\vX\in\tau^2\W$, $\vY\in \W$, one has, for $d=4$, $-2\le \killing{\vX}{\vY}\le 2$, and for $d\le 3$ the stronger bound $-1\le \killing{\vX}{\vY}\le 2$ (the former follows from Cauchy--Schwarz; noting that $\killing{\vX}{\vY}=-2$ implies that $V_1$ and $V_2$ are dual of each other as $\mathfrak{x}_{2d}$ representations, which only occurs at $d=4$, results in the latter).